-Figure A145: Real-Time RSG Payments by Conduct By Commitment Reason, 2016
+Figure A156: Real-Time RSG Payments by Conduct

-Midwest Region, by Commitment Reason, 2016
+Midwest Region, by Commitment Reason, 2017

-Figure A147: Real-Time RSG Payments by Conduct South Region, by Commitment Reason, 2016
+Figure A157: Real-Time RSG Payments by Conduct

+South Region, by Commitment Reason, 2017

 Prior to June 2015, the RSG mitigation measures included conduct tests that were performed on each bid parameter individually and employed a \$50 per MW impact threshold.
 In contrast, the voltage and local reliability (VLR) mitigation utilizes a conduct test based on the aggregate as-offered production cost of a resource.
 This method recognizes the joint impact of all of the resources' offer parameters.
 When units committed for VLR require an RSG payment, every dollar of increased production costs will translate to an additional dollar of RSG, so the conduct test also serves as an impact test.
-In late June 2015, FERC approved a \$25 or 25 percent conduct test for constraint relief commitments that was patterned after the VLR mitigation framework and eliminated the impact test.
-This approach has improved the effectiveness of the RSG mitigation framework.
+In late June 2015, FERC approved a \$25 or 25 percent conduct test for constraint commitments patterned after the VLR mitigation framework and eliminated the impact test.
+This approach has improved the effectiveness of the RSG mitigation measures.